escreven/liveimport/doc/index.rst

 ==========

 LiveImport reliably and automatically reloads Python modules in Jupyter notebooks.
-Unlike IPython's autoreload extension, LiveImport reloads are well-defined, deterministic operations that follow the semantics of a developer's import statements exactly.
+LiveImport reloads are well-defined, deterministic operations that follow the semantics of a developer's import statements exactly.
 It maintains consistency between modules by automatically reloading dependent modules as needed, ensuring up-to-date references across a notebook and its modules.

 LiveImport is designed for developers who interactively build Jupyter notebooks together with external Python code, and who want predictable reloading with